List of heads of state of Spain: Francoist Spain (1936–1975)

-On October 1, 1936 General Francisco Franco was proclaimed Head of State (Caudillo) in parts of Spain controlled by Nationalist (nacionales) forces after the Spanish Civil War broke out.
-After the end of war on April 1, 1939 General Franco took control of the whole of Spain.
+On October 1, 1936, General Francisco Franco was proclaimed Head of State (Caudillo) in parts of Spain controlled by Nationalist (nacionales) forces after the Spanish Civil War broke out.
+After the end of the war on April 1, 1939, General Franco took control of the whole of Spain.
 In 1947, Franco proclaimed the restoration of the monarchy, but did not allow the pretender, Juan de Borbón, Count of Barcelona, to take the throne.
-In 1969, Franco declared that Juan Carlos, styled as the Prince of Spain, the Count of Barcelona's son, would be his successor.
+In 1969, in accordance with the Law of Succession to the Headship of the State, Franco declared that Juan Carlos (the Count of Barcelona's son), styled as the Prince of Spain, would be his successor.
 After Franco's death in 1975, Juan Carlos succeeded him as the King of Spain.

 Kingdom of Spain (1975–present)

 House of Bourbon (1975–present; third restoration)

 Alfonso XIII's claim descended (due to his two eldest sons' renunciations) to his third son, Infante Juan, Count of Barcelona, who was passed over in favour of his eldest son, whose title became King of Spain.
 The Count of Barcelona renounced his claims in favour of his son in 1977, two years after Franco's death and Juan Carlos's accession.

-Juan Carlos abdicated in favor of his son Felipe VI, who became King on 19 June 2014, with Felipe's oldest daughter Infanta Leonor next in succession.
+Juan Carlos abdicated in favor of his son Felipe VI, who became King on 19 June 2014, with Felipe's eldest daughter, Leonor, Princess of Asturias, next in succession.